Technology, Media and Telecommunications

 Anderson News in an antitrust suit against leading magazine publishers and distributors, alleging that these companies conspired to boycott Anderson, a magazine wholesaler, and forced it out of business.

 Official Creditors Committee of Adelphia Communications in designing Adelphia Communications’ chapter 11 plan, advising on a $11 billion asset sale and numerous actions against, among others, commercial banks and their investment bank affiliates, resulting in hundreds of millions in recoveries.

 Intellectual Property Litigation

 Google in a critical and rarely achieved victory for patent action defendants involving a motion to transfer venue of Ryujin Fujinomaki vs. Google, et al. from the Eastern District of Texas to the Northern District of California.
-The decision also permitted Kasowitz clients Motorola, LG, ASUS and Samsung to join in the motion.
+The decision also permitted Kasowitz clients Motorola, LG and ASUS to join in the motion.
 The complaint in the action alleges that certain lock features, including Google’s Smart Lock feature, in defendants’ Android-based smartphones and wearables infringed Fujinomaki’s patent.